TI-Toolkit/tokens-wiki/tokens/IS(.md

 * * *

-**Source**: parts of this page were written by the following TI|BD contributors: kg583, GoVegan, DarkerLine, burr.
+**Source**: parts of this page were written by the following TI|BD contributors: burr, DarkerLine, GoVegan, kg583.

 ## History
 | Calculator | OS Version | Description |